 I have been called to the work of birth, and that special time in the prenatal and postpartum, since I was a small child and that work has manifested in many ways.
 As a birth worker, I am committed to providing compassionate, non-judgmental support for you and your family.
 My life experience is wide ranging and I bring all my experiences to my work.
-I just spent a year learning the art of Midwifery through an intensive apprenticeship in rural Iowa.
+I also bring a year learning the art of Midwifery through an intensive apprenticeship in rural Iowa to my work.

 My background and education is informed by social justice work.
 I believe birth work is social justice work.
 How we birth can manifest change in our society.
-Treating mama and baby with the highest respect and compassion is the foundation of justice.
-I stay committed to this work through volunteering with the Birth Justice Project, and look forward to getting involved in the LA area.
-You can find out more about our support of pregnant people in the SF and Alameda County Jail by going to: www.birthjusticeproject.org.
+Treating families and babies with the highest respect and compassion is the foundation of justice.
+I have stay committed through previously volunteering with Birth Justice Project, supporting incarcerated birthers, and attending training in full spectrum care, harm reduction, and supporting trans birthers.
+My trainings have primarily come from Cornerstone Doula Trainings, an organization highly committed to social justice, and training rights informed birth advocates.
+You can find out more at www.cornerstonedoulatrainings.com

 My Birth Education

 MA, Social Justice in Intercultural Communications- SIT Graduate Institute